schitresh/computer_science/networks/L2_data_link_layer/3_multiple_access_control.md

   - So back-off algorithm is used
     - Where it waits for random time intervals before resending the frame
 - The size of a frame must be large enough to detect the collision by the sender
-  - Frame tramsission delay must be at least two times the maximum propogation delay
+  - Frame transmission delay must be at least two times the maximum propogation delay
   - T(t) >= 2 * T(p)
   - T(t) = S / B (S = Frame Size, B = Bandwidth or Transmission Speed)
   - T(p) = L / P (L = Distance between farthest nodes, P =  Propogation Speed)
-  - From above equations, we can get the mimimum frame size (S) and the maximm cable length (L)
+  - From above equations, we can get the mimimum frame size (S) and the maximum cable length (L)

 ### CSMA/CA (Collision Avoidance)
 - Interframe space